meshcloud/collie-hub/docs/tutorial/deploy-kit-module.md

 }
 ```
-We removed the include configuartion because we just running our kit in a
+We removed the include configuration because we just running our kit in a

 4. Now, we can deploy our first module by running
 ```sh